carmenrv/qechackethz24/challenge.md

     + Larger problems and better chance to solution => more points

 ### Business
-*   Determine an application for MIS in the areas of energy (e.g., power grid networks), biology/health, logistics, or finance.
+*   Determine an application for MIS in the areas of risk analysis, and finance.
     + bonus points if your application requires graphs fitting exactly the constraint of the Rb/a=3 type
 *   Estimate how many vertices would be necessary for real-life problems.
     + Bonus points for finding applications that require order near-term numbers of qubits, order few hundreds.